ckotzbauer/access-manager/CONTRIBUTING.md

 1. Fork the repository.
 2. Setup the necessary dependencies (operator-sdk, kubebuilder, kind) and install the libraries.
-5. Make desired changes (including tests) and push.
+5. Make desired changes (including tests and docs) and push.
 6. Go to https://github.com/ckotzbauer/access-manager/compare?expand=1

 ## License